-Chairman Evans thanked everyone for coming to the meeting and being part of the decision making process.
+Chairman Evans thanked everyone for coming to the meeting and stated it is important for citizens to participate in the process and provide input.

-There being no further business, the meeting adjourned at 6:45 p.m.
+There being no further business, the meeting adjourned at 7:00 p.m.

 Approved with/without revision: